forestryio/forestry.io/hugo/content/docs/welcome/getting-started.md

 aliases: []
 menu:
   docs:
-    parent: Welcome
+    parent: welcome
 draft: true
 weight: 2
 ---
 {{% tip disclaimer %}}
-Forestry powers static sites generated using static site generators and manages them using [Git](https://git-scm.com/ "Git Website").
+Forestry powers [static sites](/docs/faqs/glossary/static-sites/) generated using [static site generators](/docs/faqs/glossary/static-site-generators/) and manages them using [Git](https://git-scm.com/ "Git Website").
 If you're not familiar with these topics, this is a great opportunity to learn!
 {{% /tip %}}

 ## Quick start